corrode/corrode.github.io/content/blog/ugly/index.md

 ## Summary

 Rust's beauty is in its semantics and the core mechanics it provides: ownership, borrowing, pattern matching, traits, and so on.
-If you merely look at its (admittedly foreign) syntax, you overlook real elegance of the language.
+If you merely look at its (admittedly foreign) syntax, you overlook the real elegance of the language.

 If there is anything that makes Rust "ugly", it isn't its syntax but the fact that it doesn't hide the complexity underneath.
 Rust values explicitness and you have to deal with the harsh reality that computing is messy.